amartyasd/amartyasd.github.io/_pages/about.md

 I am an Integrated Master's student at the National Institute of Science Education and Research, Homi Bhabha National Institute, Bhubaneswar, India.
+My current thesis advisors are [Chitrabhanu Chaudhuri](https://www.niser.ac.in/~chitrabhanu/) and [Lennart Meier](https://webspace.science.uu.nl/~meier007/).

 I have a wide range of interests.
 I'm interested in different flavours of Homotopy Theory, chromatic in particular,  Equivariant Algebra, Algebraic K-Theory, TQFTs, Higher category theory, Homotopy Type Theory and Categorical Logic.
 To be more specific, currently, I'm primarily interested in redshift phenomena in general, Burklund-Yuan-Schlank's Chromatic Nullstellensatz, Galois descent in telescopically localised algebraic K-theory and Freed-Hopkins reflection positivity and invertible phases.
 I've also recently been interested in other stuff like ttg, some tmf calculations, Mahowald Invariant computations and other computational stuff.
 I also find Applied Category Theory and Topological Data Analysis interesting.